stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 ## Attendance Policy

 Regular attendance is expected.
-Bracketing religious observance, serious illness, or personal tragedy, no more than three unexcused absences in a single term will be acceptable for this course.
+Bracketing religious observance, serious illness, or personal tragedy, **no more than three unexcused absences in a single term will be acceptable for this course**.
 This policy applies to:

 - regular class meetings
 - assigned X hours